klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-3of3-tafe-nsw-part2.md

 ### Go-Air scenario
-Go-Air is a small no frills airline with a fleet of 22 aircrafts.
+Go-Air is a small no frills airline with a fleet of 22 aircraft's.
 It started in 2007 as a low-cost budget carrier and had been the top airline in its category.
 The strategic plan 2014-2018 struggled to meet its objectives due to increased competition, lack of a customer loyalty program (that other low-cost carriers offer), increasing frequency of flight delays and customer dissatisfaction.

 Go-Air management board has decided to carry out a major review of the business strategy for the next 5-year strategic plan (2019-2023).
 As a senior ICT manager you have been asked to provide advice in preparing the next strategic plan as it relates to current and future ICT systems.